 who take the time to learn marketing and sales - to fill the gap and

 compete for viewers' time and support.
 Artists, crafts people and

 designers will have to learn on their own how to use the digital

 tools that are accessible for education and, potentially, marketing

 A: (from ...)

-If you feel that you also have something to
+If you feel that you have an 'answer' to

 contribute to this discussion, the Encyclopedia editors would like to